J-Pster/Pterodactyl-Umod-Valheim/Docker Image/README.md

 Everyone who helps will be considered a contributor, and I will be very grateful for their help.

+# Other Problems

+The server name is having problems, it is not identifying SPACES.

+Example: "Umod Server Side"

+Output: Umod

 # Dockerfile
 I am using a self-made Dockerfile to make the server run lighter and also to make automatic updates to the Core.